The Inside Passage Travel Guide

 Inside Passage, Wrangell Narrows © Judith Duk

-The area is home to the native cultures of Tlingit, Haida and Tshimshian Indians and the art of totem pole carving, traditional music and dance has been preserved, especially in Ketchikan.
-Russian settlers have also left their legacy of icons and onion-domed churches, having been drawn to the region in search of fur; the region's promise of gold, salmon fishing and forests of timber attracted many other profiteers.
+The area is home to the native cultures of the Tlingit, Haida and Tshimshian tribes; the art of totem pole carving, as well as traditional music and dance have been preserved, especially in Ketchikan.
+Russian settlers have also left their legacy of icons and onion-domed churches, having been drawn to the region in search of fur.
+The region's promise of gold, salmon fishing and forests of timber attracted many other profiteers.
 Today the business of tourism is an additional income-earner for many of the picturesque coastal communities.

 The history of the Gold Rush days is especially evident in the town of Skagway at the northern tip of the Inside Passage, once a lawless trading post serving the Klondike Gold Rush pioneers.
-Juneau is Alaska's attractive capital, with a bustling waterfront and a scenic mountain backdrop, and is the gateway to one of the country's more stunning regions, Glacier Bay National Park.
+Juneau is Alaska's attractive capital, with a bustling waterfront and a scenic mountain backdrop, and is the gateway to one of the country's most glorious regions, Glacier Bay National Park.

 Become our The Inside Passage Travel Expert